public-awesome/names/README.md

 - After 1 year, owner has to pay 3% of the top bid to keep the name
 - There is a 30 day grace period after name expiry for owner to pay fee
 - If owner doesn't pay the fee during the grace period, anyone can claim the name for the highest bid amount
-- If there are no bids, there is a minimum fee to keep the name (i.e: 100 STARS)
+- If there are no bids, there is a minimum fee to keep the name based on the number of characters
 - Cap annual fee at $100 / year
+- Cap fee growth rate for N years
 - If the name is a subname, the root name owner gets 50% of the fee

 ## Overview